prgodlonton/pod-chaos-monkey/README.md

 ### Locally

-The program can be run locally with `./pod-chaos-monkey workloads --local`.
+The program can be run locally with `./pod-chaos-monkey workloads --local` or with `make start.local`.
 The `--local` argument is required for running locally and instructs the CLI to read cluster data from `~/.kube` directory.
 This setup is useful for debugging.
 The arguments `--selector` and `--interval` allow you to specify a custom pod selector and interval between pod deletions.